-Bethenny Frankel’s Ex-Husband Jason Hoppy Rejects Plea Deal In Stalking Case
+Bethenny Frankel’s Ex-Husband Jason Hoppy Rejects Plea Deal in Stalking Case

 “Bethenny keeps a huge binder with every single piece of evidence.”

-A source close to Hoppy hopes he’ll be able to show he’s not the aggressive person Frankel has depicted.
+A source close to said Hoppy hopes he’ll be able to show he’s not the aggressive person Frankel has depicted.

 “This is simply a contentious divorce… All these allegations are being overblown.”